Last Updated on July 9, 2021 by Helga

 Where to eat and shop in Lecce

-Lecce boasts numerous shops and boutiques selling an array of clothing, jewellery, crafts, and souvenirs.
+Lecce boasts numerous shops and boutiques selling an array of clothing, jewelry, crafts, and Italian souvenirs.
 Via Palmieri and Via Vittorio Emanuele are the most popular streets for shopping.
 Pick up a unique papier mâché souvenir on Via Vittorio Emanuele II.

 Want to delight in Lecce’s local culinary scene?
 Visit top-rated restaurants such as CRIANZA, Tabisca “il Vico dei Tagliati”, DUO ristorante, 3 Rane, and Osteria degli Spiriti.
 Dine at these upmarket restaurants that serve excellent and authentic Italian dishes alongside a fabulous selection of Italian wines.